 Make sure you put a passcode on both your handset and SIM to make it more difficult for thieves to use.
-These video guides show you how to do this on some popular handsets.

 Since 1 October 2018, all mobile providers must give the option to limit the cost of bills to new customers, and to any existing customers who agree to extend their contract or enter into a new contract.
 We have published some useful FAQs on setting a mobile bill limit.